skroutz/elasticsearch-repository-swift/README.md

 Swift repository plugin for Elasticsearch
 =========================================

+***This is an experimental version the elasticsearch-repository-swift to support ES v7.7.0.
+Use it at your own risk.***

 In order to install the plugin, simply run: `bin/plugin install org.wikimedia.elasticsearch.swift/swift-repository-plugin/<version>`.

-For Elasticsearch versions prior to 5.x, please refer to https://github.com/wikimedia/search-repository-swift.
+For Elasticsearch versions prior to 7.7.0, please refer to https://github.com/wikimedia/search-repository-swift.

-Starting with version 3.0.0 of this plugin the plugin is developed on master, and compiled against all Elasticsearch versions in branches.
+Starting with version 7.7.0.X of this plugin the plugin is developed on `skroutz`, and compiled against the each needed version locally by hand.

-The resulting versioning schema looks like this: 3.0.0-es5.2.0, where the plugin version is followed by the ES version it is compatible with.
-A single plugin version will have several ES compatible versions.
+The resulting versioning schema looks like this: `ES_MAJOR.ES_MINOR.ES_PATCH.REVISION`

+## Building the plugin

+The plugin needs a JDK 14 installation.

+Either fetch it from you package manager or download it from the [official website](https://jdk.java.net/14/)

+To build the plugin run `JAVA_HOME=<path_to_jdk_14> ./gradlew build`

+NOTE: Some tests will be failing though they didn't provide any serious coverage either way.

 ## Create Repository
 ```